mandi1120/clinical_nlp/README.md

 4. Extract concepts from transcribed notes using MedSpaCy Named Entity Recognition
     1. Load the model
     2. Specify target conditions, diseases, medications, or treatments for identification
-    3. Perform NEM on a single patient's notes
+    3. Perform NER on a single patient's notes
         - identify target keywords, and print them to the screen
-    4. Perform NEM on a list of patient notes
+    4. Perform NER on a list of patient notes
         - identify target keywords in each record and add them to a list
         - add the targets back to the patient's record in the dataframe
         - create columns to identify conditions using one-hot encoding